Itumac/bootstrap-bubble/README.md

 bootstrap-bubble
 ================

-A bootstrap module that combines the best features of popover and modal.
+A Bootstrap 2.3.2 module that combines the best features of popover and modal.
 It's everything I wanted popover to be.

 Features: